kiat/tx-soil-moisture/data_cleaning/README.md

   - SWC, SWC_5-50: KNN or linear interpolation
   - Tair: use nearby station values
   - RH: has an inverse relationship with Tair, use this knowledge to check consistency
-  - Wind speed: linear interpolation
+  - Wind speed: not sure
   - Wind direction: circular interpolation, because circular data
   - Srad: 24 nearest neighbors before and after (KNN)